rfortherestofus/blog/001_theme_minimal/001_theme_minimal.md

-# Four Steps to Improve Your Chart Quickly
+# Five Steps to Improve Your Chart Quickly
 Albert Rapp
 2023-11-01